Zeenza123/super-octo-system/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Bug Report
+name: "\U0001F41B Bug Report"
-about: Something isn't working as expected 🤔
+about: "Something isn't working as expected \U0001F914"
+title: ''
 labels: bug
+assignees: ''

 ---

 <!-- Thank your for your input!
 Before you submit your issue, please make sure you followed our checklist and check the appropriate boxes by putting an x in the [ ]: [x] -->